Do Go On - 425 - The WWI Christmas Truce

 I would say, all right, let's go.

-They're people that have been said similar to in the past.
+They're people that were being said similar to in the past.

 And I think that would make it great.